Military and Overseas Voters

 A mail ballot will automatically be mailed to every eligible UOCAVA voter at your registered mailing address in every election.
 Ballots will be mailed no later than 45 days before the election.

-You will receive an email from EveryOne Counts with a secure link to your unique ballot.
+You also may request an electronic ballot when you register to vote as a UOCAVA voter.
+You will receive an email with a secure link to your unique ballot.

-You may also call us at 303.464.5874 or email UOCAVA@broomfield.org to request a replacement ballot to be sent to you via mail, email or fax.
+You may call us at 303.464.5857 or email UOCAVA@broomfield.org to request a replacement ballot to be sent to you via mail, email or fax.
 When a replacement ballot is issued, we will void your original ballot.
 You may then return your replacement ballot by email, fax or mail.

 You may also choose to vote using the Federal Write-In Absentee Ballot (FWAB), a write-in ballot can be completed for any federal, state, and local races and issues for which you are eligible to vote.
-Federal Write-In Absentee Ballot (SF-186A)
+To be eligible to use the FWAB, you must:

 Below you will find links that are helpful for finding overseas and party specific information as well as other Federal, State and local government websites that might be of interest.